 A throwing net's effect lasts until the victim manages to destroy the net.
 Each time the victim is prevented from acting due to the net, it attempts to escape.
 When the entangled monster escapes or dies, there is a chance that the throwing net will mulch.

 Gladiators begin play with a stack of throwing nets, and they can be found as random loot throughout the Dungeon.
+Hunters and Arcane Marksmen can start with 2 nets and throwing items.
 Also, enemy gnolls and merfolk occasionally generate with throwing nets, though they usually use them as soon as you enter their line of sight, giving you plenty of time to escape.

 - Prior to 0.19, the mechanics of escaping nets were more complicated.
 A creature caught in a net could escape it by either ripping the net or slipping out of it.
 Being small, evasive and dexterous (player only) made slipping out of nets more likely.
 On the other hand, big, strong, and berserking creatures were more likely to rip the net.
 Nearby creatures were adding tension, which sped up both escaping and destroying nets for the player.
 Cutting weapons, especially flaming and vorpal ones, as well as claws, were good for shredding nets.
 Also, confused creatures, including the player, had a chance to struggle in a net without any result.